santoseric/k8s-minikube-implementation/README.md

-# Kubernetes - Implementação minikube
+# Kubernetes - Implementação Minikube

 Requerimentos necessários
 - 2 CPUs or more